-Women's and Gender Studies (WGS) is an interdisciplinary program that examines the multiple roles gender plays in everyday life, the impacts of gendered practices on social, cultural, and political behavior and thought, and the intersections of gender, race, sexuality, ability, age, and class.
+Women's, Gender & Sexuality Studies (WGSS) is an interdisciplinary program that examines the multiple roles gender plays in everyday life, the impacts of gendered practices on social, cultural, and political behavior and thought, and the intersections of gender, race, sexuality, ability, age, and class.

-Students are required to major in Liberal Arts and concentrate in Women's and Gender Studies (WGS).
+Students are required to major in Liberal Arts and concentrate in Women's, Gender & Sexuality Studies.
 This means students are allowed more interdisciplinary freedom when selecting their academic paths.
-Most students who concentrate in WGS decide to earn a double major because of the program's interdisciplinary nature.
+Most students who concentrate in WGSS decide to earn a double major because of the program's interdisciplinary nature.
 For more information, visit the catalog on how to obtain a degree with two majors or graduating with two degrees.

-Required courses for the B.A. in Liberal Arts with a Concentration in WGS
+Required courses for the B.A. in Liberal Arts with a Concentration in WGSS

-As a student pursuing a Bachelor of Arts (B.A.) in Liberal Arts with a Concentration in Women's and Gender Studies, you will be required to complete 36 hours of course work, including:
+As a student pursuing a Bachelor of Arts (B.A.) in Liberal Arts with a Concentration in Women's, Gender & Sexuality Studies, you will be required to complete 36 hours of course work, including:

 - WGS 2500, "Introduction to Women's and Gender Studies" (3 credit hours);